james-cordeiro/Opinionated-Modular-Express-Starter-Kit/readme.md

 Whilst the purposes of the StrongLoop article and repo by Marc Harter are likely intended to be a very simplistic (and very good) starter kit and as un-opinionated as possible, by that, I mean not include too many tools/dependencies tieing in the developer's choice of tools and structure to us I will opinionate further the initial starter-kit to include some 'touches' for a more all-round starter-kit.

-..Currently, (as the features are added they remain, as yet, desirables.
-Here are the features to be added as soon as possible:
+..Currently, as the features are added they remain, as yet, desirables.
+Here are the (desirable) features to be added as soon as possible:

 - [ ] Migrations Examples - bin folder likely (MySQL or Other SQL language)
 - [ ] Migrations Examples - bin folder likely (NoSQL)